lorenzifrancesco/SolitonDynamics.jl/dev_notes.md

 > (are we sure we are even collapsing at all in NPSE_plus?)

-## DO WE STILL HAVE CORRECTNESS PROBLEMS IN THE TRANSFORMS???
-SEEMS SO, SINCE INCREMENTING THE STEPS IN THE SOLITON SIMULATION LEADS TO A DIFFERENT RESULT.
+#### DO WE STILL HAVE CORRECTNESS PROBLEMS IN THE TRANSFORMS?
+ SEEMS SO, SINCE INCREMENTING THE STEPS IN THE SOLITON SIMULATION LEADS TO A DIFFERENT RESULT. _yes, but how do they SCALE?_
  - Parseval is well tested now.
 - Maybe the transform domain is somehow corrupted and not taking into account the right nonlinearity?

 ---> working in kspace, we are "inverted"

-27/06/2023
+### 27/06/2023
- ## Debug of strange behaviour of ground states
+### Debug of strange behaviour of ground states
+- [x] TEST: CrankNicholson -> seems to be without kinetic term: check initialization of tridiagonal matrices
+- [x] - TEST: CrankNicholson initialized with soliton solution -> broken (seems without kinetic term)
+- [x] TEST: SplitStep initialized with soliton solution -> After relatively few iterations, it converges to the wrong function (slightly below)
+- [x] BackwardEuler is shifting the ground state (not correct)

+- [ ] Quick FIX CrankNicholson (nota available)

+- [ ] Check correctness of the tranforms

+**NB: we still do not have 3D CrankNicholson**
+##### Curiosity
+- [ ] obtain the Thomas-Fermi function simulating without kinetics

+#### Why SplitStep is broken?
+Transforms??
+We should check the kspace, the xspace should be ok (the transforms are inverse of each other)
+- [ ] check using $dk = 1/L$
+- [ ] justify theoretically check the correct version for $dk$ using sampling arguments